-- NOT remuneration, periodic payments, or an exempt lump sum; - Examples: - family trust distributions; - certain 'loan' arrangements i.e. NOT a bona fide loan to recipient; - scholarships (where not an exempt lump sum see 59.5.5); and - dividend distributions from a private company; or - remuneration and received AFTER the date of claim; - commissions; - signing on fees or endorsements for professional sports people; - an industry related payment such as a dairy cash bonus, or payments to leave the industry; and - profit sharing.
+- NOT remuneration, periodic payments, or an exempt lump sum; - Examples: - family trust distributions; - certain 'loan' arrangements i.e. NOT a bona fide loan to recipient; - scholarships (where not an exempt lump sum see 59.5.5); and - dividend distributions from a private company; or - remuneration and received AFTER start of the ABSTUDY claim period; - o Examples: - commissions; - signing on fees or endorsements for professional sports people; - an industry related payment such as a dairy cash bonus, or payments to leave the industry; and - profit sharing.